-A woman remains in a critical condition in hospital today after she was attacked and set on fire at her home in Clondalkin yesterday morning.
+A woman remains in a critical condition in hospital after she was attacked and set on fire at her home in Clondalkin in Dublin yesterday morning.

 The attack happened at a house in the Oak Downs estate, which has now been secured.

-A garda source described this as a horrific and frightening attack.
+A garda source described it as an horrific and frightening attack.

 They believe the attack was targeted and deliberate, and suspect it could be drugs related.